rust-lang/rust/text/0000-integer-overflow.md

 an unspecified result, or task panic, depending on whether the overflow is checked.

+The semantics of bitshifts are also changed.
+The number of bits to shift by must be within the interval
+`[0..N)` where `N` is the number of bits in the value being shifted, or else the result is panic/undefined, as above.

 The implication is that overflow is considered to be an abnormal circumstance, a program error, and the programmer expects it not to happen, resp. it is her goal to make sure that it will not.